-SUBJECT TO COMPLETION DATED June 15, 2016

-\$130,000,000 Trident Acquisitions Corp.
+SUBJECT TO COMPLETION DATED March 6, 2017 \$130,000,000 Trident Acquisitions Corp.
 13,000,000 Units

 Trident Acquisitions Corp. is a blank check company formed for the purpose of entering into a merger, share exchange, asset acquisition, stock purchase, recapitalization, reorganization or other similar business combination with one or more businesses or entities.
-Our efforts to identify a target business will not be limited to a particular industry or geographic region, although we intend to focus our efforts on seeking a business combination with an oil and gas company or companies operating in Eastern Europe.
+Our efforts to identify a target business will not be limited to a particular industry or geographic region, although we intend to focus our efforts on seeking a business combination with an oil and gas company operating in Eastern Europe or interested in expanding into Eastern Europe.

 This is an initial public offering of our securities.
 Each unit that we are offering has a price of \$10.00 and consists of one share of common stock and one warrant.
 Each warrant entitles the holder thereof to purchase one share of our common stock.
 The warrants will become exercisable on the later of 30 days after the completion of our initial business combination and 12 months from the closing of this offering, and will expire five years after the completion of our initial business combination or earlier upon redemption or liquidation, as described in this prospectus.
 We refer to the warrants included in the units as "warrants" or the "public warrants."
-If we are unable to consummate a business combination within 18 months from the closing of this offering, or 21 months from the closing of this offering and such business combination has not yet been consummated within such 18-month period, we will redeem 100% of the public shares using the funds in the trust account described below.
+If we are unable to consummate a business combination within 18 months from the closing of this offering, or 21 months from the closing of this offering if we have entered into a letter of intent or definitive agreement with a target business for a business combination within 18 months from the closing of this offering and such business combination has not yet been consummated within such 18-month period, we will redeem 100% of the public shares using the funds in the trust account described below.
 In such event, the public warrants will expire and be worthless.
 We have also granted Chardan Capital Markets, LLC, the representative of the underwriters, a 45-day option to purchase up to 1,950,000 units (over and above the 13,000,000 units referred to above) solely to cover over-allotments, if any.

-Keener International Ltd., an entity controlled by one of our officers, has committed to purchase from us an aggregate of 895,000 units, or "private units," at \$10.00 per unit, (for a total purchase price of \$8,950,000).
+Woodborough Investments, Ltd., an entity controlled by one of our officers, has committed to purchase from us an aggregate of 765,000 units, or "private units," at \$10.00 per unit, (for a total purchase price of \$7,650,000).
 These purchases will take place on a private placement basis simultaneously with the consummation of this offering.
-Our insiders have also agreed that if the over-allotment option is exercised by the underwriters in full or in part, they or their designee will purchase from us at a price of \$10.00 per unit the number of private units (up to a maximum of 114,000 private units) that is necessary to maintain in the trust account described below an amount equal to \$10.35 per share of common stock sold to the public in this offering.
+Our insiders have also agreed that if the over-allotment option is exercised by the underwriters in full or in part, they or their designee will purchase from us at a price of \$10.00 per unit the number of private units (up to a maximum of 97,500 private units) that is necessary to maintain in the trust account described below an amount equal to \$10.25 per share of common stock sold to the public in this offering.
 These additional private units will be purchased in a private placement that will occur simultaneously with the purchase of units resulting from the exercise of the over-allotment option.
 All of the proceeds we receive from these purchases will be placed in the trust account.